-Cyber attack?
+cyber attack?
 4 steps to secure a website!

-- change the system when updates expire
+- Changing the system when updates are no longer supported.

-- back-ups: systematic and long-term
+- Systematic and long-term creation of backups.

-- use a firewall and security scanners.
+- Use of firewalls and security scanners.

 How could we save the content of the website?